swtsn/naomipy/README.md

 TODO
 ----
+* Currently the game uploads fine, but the display gives no output
+* There is a bug where on the "Game Select" screen, if you click SELECT, it takes you to "Choose target device"
 * Refactor the quick display functions
 * Implement socket test
 * States probably don't need to have the lcd as a member